marbl/MetagenomeScope/README.md

 ![Screenshot of MetagenomeScope's standard mode, showing a region of a biofilm assembly graph](https://user-images.githubusercontent.com/4177727/46389776-f1d63780-c688-11e8-82ae-13d58d6f4738.png "Screenshot of MetagenomeScope's standard mode, showing a region of a biofilm assembly graph.")

 MetagenomeScope is an interactive visualization tool designed for metagenomic sequence assembly graphs.
-The tool aims to display a semi-linearized, hierarchical overview of the input graph while emphasizing the presence of certain structural patterns in the graph.
+The tool aims to display a [hierarchical layout](https://en.wikipedia.org/wiki/Layered_graph_drawing) of the input graph while emphasizing the presence of small-scale details that can correspond to interesting biological features in the data.

 To this end, MetagenomeScope
-highlights certain structural patterns of contigs in the graph, splits the graph into its connected components (only displaying one connected component at a time), and uses [Graphviz](http://www.graphviz.org/)'
+highlights certain "structural patterns" of contigs in the graph, splits the graph into its connected components (only displaying one connected component at a time), and uses [Graphviz](http://www.graphviz.org/)'